jahrik/odroid_cluster/README.md

 ### Docker Swarm

 Setting up Docker Swarm is easy enough, so I won't go in to too much detail and will do a lazy set up for this example.

+On each of the nodes, download the [docker-install](https://github.com/docker/docker-install) script and run it.

+    apt install curl
+    curl -fsSL get.docker.com -o get-docker.sh
+    sh get-docker.sh

+Add your user to the docker group, if you want to run it without sudo, where user == your user

+    sudo usermod -aG docker user

+Init the Swarm

+    root@oroku:~# docker swarm init

+Check to see what the manager join token is.

+    root@oroku:~# docker swarm join-token manager

+Run the command it spits back at you on the other two nodes.

+    root@venus:~# docker swarm join --token <manager-token-goes-here> 192.168.123.123:2377 root@ninja:~# docker swarm join --token <manager-token-goes-here> 192.168.123.123:2377

+Verify that the Swarm is up and running with 3 managers.

+    ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS      ENGINE VERSION ukqyy69598inihrq29kf3preo     ninja.dojo.io       Ready               Active              Reachable           18.06.0-ce
+    csa4ykcq1nszafenlewvq5gj0     oroku.dojo.io       Ready               Active              Leader              18.06.0-ce
+    a2uu7sljay4q7rueez6thxj6d *   venus.dojo.io       Ready               Active              Reachable           18.06.0-ce

+Docker Swarm is now up and ready to start running services!
+Now, to do a quick test and see if data volumes will persist across the nodes.

 ### Mysql test